 The course is assessed on the basis of an assessed essay (30%) and an unseen written examination (70%).
 The examination will be two hours long and students will be expected to answer two questions from a choice of six.
 Past copies of examination papers are available in the Reading Room or online through the Library though the format of the paper changed in 2009-10.

 Office hours provide an opportunity for you to talk to the lecturer about the course and to obtain advice about readings or essays.
 Please check online for the office hours of individual teachers on the course.

 Only affiliate students with a background in geography or cognate discipines may take this course.
 If you are interested it is it is essential that you see or email the course convenor as soon as possible so that he can assess your suitability.
 If you do take the course and are staying for the full year you will be assessed in the same way as the other students.
 If this is not the case you should contact the course convenor to arrange alternative assessment.
-Jason Dittmer (Affiliate Tutor) will advise you about tutorial support for the course.
+Alan Latham (Affiliate Tutor) will advise you about tutorial support for the course.